| Title: | Workflow for Open Reproducible Code in Science |

 Note that, for data synthesis to work properly, it is essential that the

-of variables is defined correctly.
+class of variables is defined correctly.
 The default algorithm

-supports numeric, integer, and factor types.
+ranger supports numeric, integer, and factor types.

 Other types of variables should be converted to one of these types, or users

-can use a custom model_expression
+can use a custom model_expression and predict_expressio

-when calling synthetic
+when calling synthetic.

 Note that for data synthesis to work properly, it is essential that the

-of variables is defined correctly.
+class of variables is defined correctly.
 The default algorithm

-supports numeric, integer, factor, and logical
+ranger supports numeric, integer, factor, and logical

 data.
 Other types of variables should be converted to one of these types.

-Users can provide use a custom model_expression
+Users can provide use a custom model_expression and

-to use a different algorithm when calling
+predict_expression to use a different algorithm when calling

-As demonstrated in the example, users could call lm
+As demonstrated in the example, users could call lm as a

-to use
+model_expression to use

 linear regression, which preserves linear marginal relationships but can give